Sencha – Den's Tea website

 The harvest season is also a big factor affecting quality.
 The best quality green teas are produced in the 1st flush or harvest in Japan.
 For the 2nd and 3rd flush, the quality becomes lower.

-In some unique tea gardens they only produce premium Sencha.
+In some unique tea gardens, they only produce premium Sencha.
 They pick first flush tea and then the tea bush is cut back so it cannot flush new buds again during that season.
-The following year, the new leaf has nutrition from a year and obviously has a lot of flavor.
+The following year, since the new leaves have been soaking up nutrients the whole year, the tea that is picked has a lot of flavor.

 green tea sencha manufacturing process